 • No rating - for dogs, which can not be judged because of their behavior or other circumstances

 In the baby/puppy class they evaluate with vp - very promising, p - promising or np - not promising.

 Within each class, the four best dogs are placed behind each other, if they were at least "very good".
-The regulations, which may be awarded a CAC classes are also different from country to country.
+The regulations, which classes may be awarded with a CAC are also different from country to country.

-At an International Dog Show CACIB best male and best female of the winners will be awarded the CAC entitlements.
+At an International Dog Show best male and best female of the class winners will be awarded with the CACIB.
 The judge can award a maximum of one CACIB and Reserve CACIB per sex.
 He must not award CAC or CACIB.

-The best dogs of each breed in each case after the close of the regular judging compete per FCI groups separated from each other, to the best dog in the group, they award the "Best of Group" title.
-The winners of these contests occur again to determine the best dog of the exhibition, the "Best in Show".
+The best dogs of each breed after the regular judging of their breed compete per FCI groups separated from each other, for the best dog in the group.
+They award the "Best of Group" title for the best one of each group.
+The winners of the groups compete again to determine the best dog of the exhibition, the "Best in Show".

-Once a dog has received in a country the number of CAJC / CACs set by the national organization and filled the appropriate established conditions by the breed club, it is requested by the title "National Youth / Champion" in the country awarded.
-For the acquisition of the title "FCI International Beauty Champion" the dog must fulfill the conditions of the FCI.
+Once a dog has received in a country the number of CAJC / CACs set by the national organization and filled the appropriate established conditions by the breed club, it can apply for the title "National Youth Champion / Veteran Champion/ Champion" For the acquisition of the title "FCI International Youth/Beauty/Show/Veteran Champion" the dog must fulfill the conditions of the FCI.
 Only if a title is confirmed by the breed association, the dog is allowed to carry the title before his name.